172nd Infantry Regiment (United States, 1982–present)

+Mountain battalion history

-The 172d Infantry (Regiment) (Mountain) was constituted 1 September 1982 in the Vermont Army National Guard as the 72d Infantry, a parent regiment under the Combat Arms Regimental System, and organized to consist of Company A. Located in Vermont, Company A's mission was to conduct limited offensive and defensive operations and to provide support expertise to combat units engaged in mountain and winter operations.
+The 172d Infantry (Regiment) (Mountain) was constituted on 1 September 1982 in the Vermont Army National Guard as the 72d Infantry, a parent regiment under the Combat Arms Regimental System, and organized to consist of Company A. Located in Vermont, Company A's mission was to conduct limited offensive and defensive operations and to provide support expertise to combat units engaged in mountain and winter operations.
 It was also tasked to provide special reconnaissance for combat units operating in these environments.

-Redesignated 1 April 1983 as the 172d Infantry.
-Reorganized 1 December 1983 to consist of Company A and the 3d Battalion.
-Reorganized 1 October 1984 in the Maine, New Hampshire, New York, and Vermont Army National Guard to consist of the 3d Battalion, 172nd Infantry Regiment (Mountain).
+The regiment was redesignated 1 April 1983 as the 172d Infantry, and was reorganized on 1 December 1983 to consist of Company A and the 3d Battalion.
+Reorganized 1 October 1984 in the Maine, New Hampshire, New York, and Vermont Army National Guard as the 3d Battalion, 172nd Infantry Regiment (Mountain).
 Withdrawn 1 May 1989 from the Combat Arms Regimental System and reorganized under the United States Army Regimental System with headquarters at Jericho, Vermont.
 Reorganized 1 September 1992 in the Maine, New Hampshire, Rhode Island, and Vermont National Guard.

 The Mountain Battalion Headquarters, HHC, and Company A are located in the Green Mountains of Vermont.
-The Battalion is co-located with the Army's Mountain Warfare School.
-In addition to HHC and A.Co, B.Co and C.Co are located in Maine and New Hampshire respectively.
-D.Co and E.Co (FSC) are located in Vermont.
+The battalion headquarters is co-located with the Army's Mountain Warfare School.
+Company B and Company C are located in Maine and New Hampshire, respectively, while Company D and Company E (Forward Support Company) are located in Vermont.

 In 2000, the Mountain Battalion developed a training relationship with the 1st Battalion (Airborne), 508th Infantry of the US Army's Southern European Task Force in Vincenza, Italy.
 During this time, the 'Mountain Men" of the 172d deployed numerous times to Europe and trained side-by-side with the paratroopers of SETAF and the US Army's Combined Maneuver Training Center in Hohenfels, Germany.

-Operations in response to the 9/11 attacks saw the Battalion's first combat deployments.
+Operations in response to the 9/11 attacks saw the battalion's first combat deployments.
 The initial missions were company-size elements sent to Afghanistan (Battalion HQ), Kuwait (HHC), and Iraq (A, B, C Companies) during the early years of the War on Terrorism.